cwcon/push/learn/branching.md

         $ git checkout blogpost
         Switched to branch 'blogpost'

-   Or, to create a checkout a branch at the same time, just run `git checkout -b blogpost`:
+   Or, to create and checkout a branch at the same time, just run `git checkout -b blogpost`:

         $ git checkout -b blogpost
         Switched to a new branch 'blogpost'

-2. If you’re planning to submit a fix or new feature to the core files of the journal (layouts, stylesheets, etc.), use the same procedures described above, but keep the name of your branch descriptive of the change you’re making, e.g.,
+2. If you’re planning to submit a fix or new feature to the core files of the journal (layouts, stylesheets, etc.), use the same procedures described above, but keep the name of your branch descriptive of the change you’re making.
+For example, if you’re making some fixes to the typographic styles of *Push*’s pages, you might do something like this:

         $ git checkout master
         $ git checkout -b typography
-        Switched to a new branch 'blogpost'
+        Switched to a new branch 'typography'

    Be sure to keep each feature fix in its own branch, and always create any new branch off of `master`.
 [Read how to keep `master` up to date](/learn/stay-updated.html) with the main *Push*